AjayKumar049/Front-end-Assignment/README.md

-# Front-end-Assignment

-Assignment 1 - Create a pragraph and use all the HTML text formatting tags.

-Assignment 2 - Prepare a Bio of celebrity using HTML.

-Assignment 3 - Prepare a wikipage of few celebrities on clik on their name should take their wikipage using html.

-Assignment 4 - Form with all the input types using html.

-Assignment 5 - Prepare a HTML Page Using Css properties.

-Assignment 6 - Create a fancy table and apply for 3rd assignment and also applied your method.

-Assignment 7 - Build a Portfolio.

-Assignment 8 - Create login form.

-Assignment 9 - Create signup form.

-Assignment 10 - Printing pattern using for loop.

-Assignment 11 - Printing Odd multiples of odd num and even multiple of even number using forloop.

-Assignment 12 - image grid layout using bootstrap.

-Assignment 13 - Updated loginform.

-Assignment 14 -  Declaring one var Object and apply the methods such as map,filter,reduce.

-Assignment 15 - Build a Wedding invition Website Using HTML and CSS.

-Assignment 16 - Build a Simple Calculator Only Two Numbers and also build Simple intrest Calculator input Such as PTR Using Html, CSS & Javascript.

-Assignment 17 - Change Background Color on Click Button using Html, Css, & Javascript.

-Assignment 18 - Build a Drum Kit Using Html, Css & Javascript.

-Assignment 19 - Update Different heading based on scroll, & mouse events using Html and JS.

-Assignment 20 - Illustrate closures in JS.

-Assignment 21 - Make api Call and log or load the data on the page, if possible transform the response of the API Using js and html.

-Assignment 22 - Example on Event Bubbling in Javascript.

-Assignment 23 - Example on Event Capturing in Javascript .

-Assignment 24 - Event bubbling vs event capturing in Javascript.

-Assignment 25 - find the kth largest and kth smallest no in an array & find the occurrence of integer in the array using js.

-Assignment 26 - JQuery Example.

-Assignment 27 - Difference between Let, Var & Constant in JS.

-Assignment 28 - Playing different animal sounds using Html, Css & Javascript.
+# 💻 Frontend Assignments Repository

+This repository contains 28 frontend development assignments designed to strengthen your skills in **HTML**, **CSS**, **JavaScript**, and **Bootstrap**.
+These exercises range from basic webpage building to interactive components, API calls, and DOM manipulation.

+---

+## 📘 Assignment List

+### 🟠 HTML & Basic Formatting

+1. Create a paragraph using all HTML text formatting tags
+2. Bio of a celebrity using HTML
+3. Wikipedia page links for celebrities (click to open real Wiki pages)
+4. HTML form with all input types
+5. Styled HTML page using CSS

+### 🟡 Intermediate Layouts and Forms

+6. Fancy table (linked with celebrity data)
+7. Build a personal portfolio
+8. Create a login form
+9. Create a signup form
+10. Pattern printing using JavaScript loops
+11. Print odd multiples of odd & even multiples of even numbers

+### 🔵 Bootstrap & Grid

+12. Create image grid layout using Bootstrap
+13. Updated login form with better layout

+### 🟢 JavaScript Fundamentals

+14. Object with `map()`, `filter()`, and `reduce()` methods
+15. Build a wedding invitation website using HTML & CSS
+16. Simple calculator and interest calculator (PTR)
+17. Change background color on button click
+18. Drum kit web app
+19. Change heading based on scroll and mouse events
+20. Illustrate closures in JavaScript

+### 🔴 DOM Events & APIs

+21. Make API call and log/load data to the page
+22. Example on event bubbling
+23. Example on event capturing
+24. Event bubbling vs event capturing comparison

+### ⚫ Algorithmic Challenges

+25. Find Kth largest & smallest number and count occurrences in array
+26. jQuery example
+27. Difference between `let`, `var`, and `const`
+28. Play different animal sounds